Best way to use Bunny CDN with Ghost Blogs. Make your blog super fast

 Autopurge CDN cache for Ghost blogs (Cloudflare / Bunny CDN)

-In this post, we automate cache purging from CDNs for ghost blogs
+In this post, we automate cache purging from CDNs for ghost blogs.

 Let's see some results